Obama blocks Chinese wind farms in Oregon over security

 Only one of the four wind farms was in restricted airspace and CFIUS never came up with a plan that would require the company to only divest interests in that particular project, the sources said.

-In addition, the sources said there are other wind farms in the same area that are also operated by foreigners, albeit one company is from Denmark and the other from Germany.
+In addition, the sources said there are other wind farms in the same area also operated by foreigners: one Danish company and another German.

 NOT A PRECEDENT